toshiro-en-miyamoto/linux/raspios.md

 $ ssh-add ~/.ssh/id_ed25519
 ```

-Then add the public key in your git accout.
+Then add the public key in your git account.

 ```bash
 $ xsel --clipboard < ~/.ssh/id_ed25519.pub